jorviizheng/thr/docs/getting_started.rst

 THR is made of two programs:

     * ``http2redis`` takes incoming requests and performs actions on those requests according to rules.
 One of the most common actions consists in inserting requests into Redis queues that will get consumed by ``redis2http``.
-When writing a request to a queue, ``http2redis`` specifies on which Redis key it wishes to receive the response and waits for a response on that key.
+When appending a request to a queue, ``http2redis`` specifies on which Redis key it expects to receive the response and waits for a response on that key.
     * ``redis2http`` reads requests from incoming Redis queues, calls the actual underlying web services and writes responses back to the requested Redis key.

 To get started, let's create a minimal web service that responds "Hello World" to any request: